JohnReedLOL/scala-trace-debug/README.md

 ### Requirements:

 - Scala 2.10.4 or higher
-- Some sort of IDE that supports stack trace highlighting
+- Some sort of IDE that supports stack trace highlighting.

+Note that since the stack traces follow the Java standard, any text editor with a plugin for stack trace parsing will do.

 ____________________________________________________________________________________________________________________